 Want to own your own home?

-Work with one of our licensed housing coaches to achieve your dream of homeownership.
-Through individual pre-purchase education sessions and group workshops, our coaches will help you identify and overcome impediments to homeownership and create strategies that will help you purchase a home that you can afford.
+Work with one of our licensed housing advisors to achieve your dream of homeownership.
+Through individual pre-purchase education sessions and group workshops, our staff will help you identify and overcome impediments to homeownership and create strategies that will help you purchase a home that you can afford.
 You may even be eligible for downpayment assistance!

-We have multiple options to help you get started with the homownership process.
+We have multiple options to help you get started with the homeownership process.
 Choose the one that is right for you!

 Intro to Homeownership: Gain a better understanding of the homeownership process – from the mortgage application to downpayment assistance.

 First Time Homebuyer: Take advantage of this comprehensive HUD-certified workshop!
-Learn the latest from our licensed homebuyer coaches and meet trusted professionals in the industry.
+Learn the latest from our licensed homebuyer advisors and meet trusted professionals in the industry.

-Receive individual counseling with an experienced, professional homebuyer coach.
+Receive individual counseling with an experienced, professional homebuyer advisor.
 We will work with you all the way to the closing table.
-To make an appointment, call 843-735-7802 or email us.
+To make an appointment, call 843-735-7862 or email us.

 Downpayment & Closing Cost Assistance Loans

 Pending the availability of grant funding, you may be eligible to purchase your home through our Downpayment and Closing Cost Assistance Loan program.

 1. Am I eligible for Downpayment and Closing Cost Assistance?